idamariepiper/bemyeyes-website/Readme.md

 Builds can be viewed by opening the ``index.html`` in the ``Build`` folder or by install [Anvil for Mac](http://anvilformac.com/) to host the site locally.
 Anvil provides the increased benefit of adding [xip.io](http://xip.io/) support so your site can be browsed by other devices on your network.

-## How to deploy

-Any pushes to the ``production`` branch of this repository are automatically deployed to S3 by [Forge](https://getforge.com/) where the site is hosted.
-PLEASE PLEASE make an optimized build in Hammer and commit it before pushing to production.
-This will greatly decrease the size of the hosted files and the speed of the website.

 ## Collaboration

 We are using [Waffle](https://waffle.io/bemyeyes/bemyeyes-website) to manage Github issues.
 It has two-way sync by adding and removing tags like: